julianrojas87/icwe2023-evaluation/graph-database/virtuoso/README.md

+# Install and run Virtuoso

+1. Execute the `./start-virtuoso.sh` script from this folder.

 # Importing data into Virtuoso

 1. Go to Virtuoso conductor: `http://virtuoso_ip_address:8890/conductor` and Login with DBA credentials.
 Then go to `Database/Interactive SQL` menu option.